 The City of Ballarat may waive or defer payment of any rate, charge, or interest if a person can demonstrate the payment would cause financial hardship.

 If you are experiencing financial hardship, you can talk to free financial counsellor at the National Debt Hotline on 1800 007 007.

 Financial Hardship Policy

 Ratepayers who meet the criteria under this policy can apply for a range of assistance options that suit their individual needs.

 Applications for assistance under Council's Financial Hardship Policy should be made on the prescribed form.
 Ratepayers will need to provide evidence to support their claim for financial hardship.

-Enquiries about the policy can be made by contacting the Revenue team on 5320 5750.
+Enquiries about this policy can be made by contacting the Revenue Team on 5320 5750.

 If you are eligible and hold a current pension card you may be able to claim a rebate on your rates of up to $253.20.
 This amount is adjusted annually in line with the Consumer Price Index (CPI).
 A further concession of $50 can be claimed from the Fire Services Property Levy.